DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-09-05-binance-exchange-using-julia-language.md

 The question we are asking : 'What currency should I choose to trade in?'

-The following are available to us using Binance exchange :
+The following currencies are available to us using Binance exchange :

 * BTC, Bitcoin [market](https://coinmarketcap.com/currencies/bitcoin/)
 * ETH, Ethereum [market](https://coinmarketcap.com/currencies/ethereum/)